JNietzsche/wemod-pro-unlocker/README.md

 ## ⬇️ Installation
 #### Note: after following any of the steps below, you must restart WeMod (make sure to also close it from the tray)
 For installation, you have three options.
+1. Download a build from the releases tab
-1. (Recommended) Install Cargo and then run
+2. (Recommended) Install Cargo, then run
 ```
 cargo install wemod-pro-unlocker
+wemod-pro-unlocker
 ```
-2. Download a build from the releases tab (may be outdated)
 3. (Not recommended) Manually build it from source

 <br/>